Eserhimas/customer-journey-risk-radar/README.md

 # 📊 Customer Journey Risk Radar

-> **A strategic AI pipeline to uncover customer pain points from public data sources — mapped across the OTT customer journey.**
+> **A strategic AI pipeline to uncover customer pain points from public data sources such as Reddit, Twitter, Google Play, App Store or YouTube — mapped across the OTT customer journey.**

 ---